MicrosoftDocs/architecture-center/docs/ai-ml/guide/azure-openai-gateway-guide-content.md

 - **Network security:** Depending on client location relative to your Azure OpenAI instances, public internet access to LLM models might be necessary.

-- **Data sovereignty** - Data sovereignty in the context of Azure OpenAI refers to the legal and regulatory requirements related to the storage and processing of data within the geographic boundaries of a specific country or region.
+- **Data sovereignty:** Data sovereignty in the context of Azure OpenAI refers to the legal and regulatory requirements related to the storage and processing of data within the geographic boundaries of a specific country or region.
 Your workload needs to ensure regional affinity for clients to comply with data residency and sovereignty laws.
 This involves multiple Azure OpenAI deployments.

 ### Cost optimization challenges